spinningtopsofdoom/ClojureWest2016/clojure_west/outro/01-outro.md

 !SLIDE

-# Not as cool as working nanobots
+# CHAMP is not as cool as working nanobots

 !SLIDE